The video above is 03:07 long. Use your time wisely 😉

 Grant Schofield: Yeah.
 Well, I think that’s a very good point is probably one that I’ve been thinking more and more about scientifically and experimenting with is, and people do this sort of a week where they might have a pattern that actually changes quite a bit, so there will be generally quite low-carbohydrate and might have some periods of fasting.
 You know, go through some periods of actually eating a meal or two quite high in carbohydrate.

 And I think there might be some merit in that in the sense that there’s two conditions there, which I think are both essential to human health.
 One’s the anabolic, which is rebuilding and growing cells.
 You know, that’s an inflammatory state and temporarily, that’s good.
-So, you do need that anabolic state, and I think insulin through dietary carbohydrates can provide that.
+So, you do need that anabolic state, and I think reducing dietary carbohydrates can provide that.

 Equally, you also want that catabolic state where there isn’t any food, and the human cells don’t divide and they start to scavenge and repair and we get this production of the XXtrehalose???XX and these sorts of enzymes that start to clean up XXthe DNA endsXX and that sort of thing.
 So, I’ve been thinking a lot about, not so much a low-carb, high-fat way of eating the whole time, but perhaps cycling more in and out of what is more of a human condition.
 And, I mean, you don’t have to go by week or anything, but I think there might be some merit in that.

 Stuart Cooke: Yeah.
 No, that’s right.
 Almost like a periodic system reboot.